What is it?

 - Sulfinpyrazone (Anturane)

 - Sulfinpyrazone (Anturane) is used to treat gout.
 Taking large doses of niacin might worsen gout and decrease the effectiveness of sulfinpyrazone (Anturane).

 - The body naturally produces thyroid hormones.
 Niacin might decrease thyroid hormone levels.
 Taking niacin with thyroid hormone pills might decrease the effects and side effects of thyroid hormone.

 - Aspirin is often used with niacin to reduce the flushing caused by niacin.
 Taking high doses of aspirin might decrease how fast the body gets rid of niacin.
 This could cause there to be too much niacin in the body and possibly lead to side effects.
 However, the low doses of aspirin most commonly used for niacin-related flushing don't seem to be a problem.

 - Niacin can sometimes cause flushing and dizziness.
 The nicotine patch can also cause flushing and dizziness.
 Taking niacin or niacinamide and using a nicotine patch can increase the possibility of becoming flushed and dizzy.

 Are there interactions with herbs and supplements?

 - A combination of niacin and the prescription drug simvastatin (Zocor) raises HDL (high density lipoprotein) cholesterol ("good cholesterol") in people with coronary heart disease and low HDL levels.
-But taking niacin along with combinations of antioxidants (selenium, vitamin C, vitamin E, and beta-carotene) seems to blunt this rise in HDL.
+However, taking niacin along with combinations of antioxidants, including beta-carotene, seems to blunt this rise in HDL.
 It is not known whether this effect happens in people who don't have coronary heart disease.